Jenkins among 5 ruled out, Crowder questionable for Jets - WHIZ News

 Linebacker Jordan Jenkins, wide receiver Denzel Mims, right guard Greg Van Roten and safeties Ashtyn Davis and Bennett Jackson were all ruled out by coach Adam Gase on Friday for the team’s game against the Seahawks on Sunday.

-Leading receiver Jamison Crowder and offensive lineman Pat Elflein are questionable, while running back Frank Gore’s availability is uncertain as he continues to go through the NFL’s concussion protocol.
+Leading receiver Jamison Crowder and offensive lineman Pat Elflein are questionable, as is running back Frank Gore, whose availability is uncertain after he completed the NFL’s concussion protocol.

-Crowder, who has 40 catches for 503 yards and five touchdowns, injured a calf early in practice Thursday and was to be evaluated Friday.
+Crowder, who has 40 catches for 503 yards and five touchdowns, injured a calf early in practice Thursday and didn’t participate Friday.
 Mims had previously been ruled out while he takes care of a family matter at home in Texas.
-That would leave the Jets with only one of their starting receivers: Breshad Perriman, who was limited the first two days of practice with a shoulder ailment.
+That would leave the Jets with only one of their starting receivers: Breshad Perriman, who was limited the first two days of practice with a shoulder ailment but practiced fully on Friday.

 “It’s not ideal, but there’s really nothing anybody can do about it,” Gase said of the injuries at wide receiver.